knanne/knanne.github.io/_posts/2017-06-25-Notes on plotting in Python.md

 # Setup

-Since [Pandas](https://pandas.pydata.org/) is almost a one stop shop for everything data analysis in python anyway, most plotting is done using `df.plot()` syntax, however, you must import [Matplotlib](https://matplotlib.org/index.html) since this is a dependency.
+[Pandas](https://pandas.pydata.org/) is a common one stop shop for everything data analysis in python.
+Most plotting can be done using `df.plot()` syntax, however, you must import [Matplotlib](https://matplotlib.org/index.html) since this is a dependency.
 I would also recommend installing [Seaborn](https://seaborn.pydata.org/) for more interesting plot types and statistical features.
 Plus it has a nice native style.

 This post is also available as a [Jupyter Notebook]({{ site.nbviewer }}/pandas_visualization.ipynb)